 As you bang my head on the glass ceiling

 She asked for it.”

 I also really liked the prose sections of this book.
 While the collection was mainly poems, Cox also added some short stories, breaking up the poetry in a unique way that anthologies rarely do and really showing her range as an author.

-She talks about first love, heartbreak and all the men women will fall in love with over the course of their live.
-She writes in an understandable and relatable way about how love and pain are intertwined.
+She talks about first love, heartbreak, and all the men women will fall in love with over the course of their live.
+She writes in an understandable and relatable way about how love and pain are often intertwined.

-While I really liked this collection, and some parts of it were empowering and inspiring, I did find it very negative.
-Obviously, there are so many problems in society, and I agree with everything Cox was saying, but I think sometimes there’s a tendency with feminist publications to only focus on the negative.
+While I really liked this collection, and some parts of it were empowering and inspiring, I did find it very negative and a little disheartening.
+Obviously, there are so many problems in society, and I agree with everything Cox was saying, but I think sometimes there’s a tendency to only focus on the negative.
 There’s so much that needs to change, but we have also come a long way.

-While I think there’s still so much that needs to change regarding women’s position and mental health issues- and a lot of this is to do with attitudes and perceptions- I couldn’t help but feel down about society after reading this.
+While I think there’s still so much that needs to change regarding women’s position and mental health issues- and a lot of this is to do with attitudes and perceptions- I couldn’t help but feel a bit down about society after reading this.

 Nevertheless, the problems raised by Cox were so important, and I will continue to read this collection, and feel empowered by her words.
-Having writing that you can really relate to is so important, and this book really spoke to me
+Finding writer’s work that you can really relate to is so important, and this book really spoke to me.

 Have you read ‘She Must be Mad’?
-Would you like to give it a go?
+Would you like to give it a go after reading this review?
 Do you have any other recommendations for feminist poetry or prose?

 Let me know all your thoughts in the comments below 🙂